 But that’s a story for another post…

 - The cost of the two-day/one-night trip (booked through Nung House in Khao Sok village) was 2500 THB.
-This included all transport, overnight accommodation at Smiley’s Lake House, and all meals (though drinks other than water were extra).
+This included all transport, overnight accommodation at Smiley’s Lake House on Cheow Lan Lake, and all meals (though drinks other than water were extra).